Islam in the Philippines: Sufism

-Sufism was also brought through travelling merchants and often interspersed with the classical ASWJ.
+Sufism was also brought through travelling merchants and often interspersed with the classical Ahlus Sunnah Wal Jama'ah or Sunni Muslims.
 Representatives of this were the makhdumin, the first missionaries of Islam in the Philippines.
 Examples are the Darul Abdulqadir Jilani Dergah in Talon-Talon, Zamboanga City, and the Maharlika Blue Mosque community in Taguig City.

 There are already many practitioners of Sufism in the country from different social status.
-The orders or tariqas that are present in the country are: the Naqshbandi Aliya, Naqshbandi Chisti, Qadiri, Rifai, Shattari, Rifai Qadiri Shadhili, Tijani, and Khalwati.
-The Naqshbandi Aliya tariqa have the most followers, concentrated in Manila, Cebu, Zamboanga, Sulu, and Tawi-Tawi.
-There are also Sufis from the students and alumni of known universities, such as the Ateneo de Manila University, the Ateneo de Zamboanga University, and Western Mindanao State University.
+The orders or tariqas that are present in the country are: the Naqshbandi Aliya, Naqshbandi Chisti, Qadiri, Rifai, Shattari, Rifai Qadiri Shadhili(Alawī Ḥusaynī Nīnowī), Tijani, and Khalwati.
+The Naqshbandi Aliya tariqa headed by Shaykh Khalid Ismael have the most followers, concentrated in Manila, Cebu, Zamboanga, Sulu, and Tawi-Tawi.The Rifāʿī–Qādirī–Shādhilī ṭarīqah is under the leadership of Muqaddam Shaykh Al Johan Ilacad, while the Tijāniyyah ṭarīqah is led by the Naqīb al-Sādāt al-Ashrāf Dr. Calingalan Hussin Caluang.There are also Sufis from the students and alumni of known universities, such as the Ateneo de Manila University, the Ateneo de Zamboanga University, and Western Mindanao State University.

 Classical Traditional Southeast Asian Sufism (Sufism)

 Arrived during the early stages of Islam in Southeast Asia, it was brought through travelling merchants and was often interspersed with Sufism.
 Adherents are required to follow one school of law (madhhab) as a guidance in their legal and daily affairs.

 Generally, in Southeast Asia, most adherents of the ASWJ follow the Shafi'i school of law, and the Ash'ari school of theology.
 Examples are the Sabiel al-Muhtadien and Darul Makhdumin Madrasah, located in Zamboanga, Basilan, Sulu, and Tawi-Tawi.